openshift/enhancements/enhancements/ingress/haproxy-max-connections-tuning.md

-It should be noted that this represents static growth (i.e., the result of parsing the configuration file); haproxy will require additional memory beyond at runtime to handle connections, serve traffic, etc.
+It should be noted that this represents static growth (i.e., the result of parsing the configuration file); haproxy will require additional memory beyond that at runtime to handle connections, serve traffic, etc.

 The following gists detail memory usage where we vary the balancing